lucas-labs/gitea-lugit-theme/README.md

 ## Contributing

-Please feel free to open an issue or a pull request.
+Feel free to open an issue or a pull request.
 Contributions are welcome!